-Download version: Enter your name, email address, and license code exactly as they appear in the email receipt you received after purchasing iBank from the IGG Software website.
-If iBank does not accept your registration for some reason, try using the Copy and Paste commands to make sure the license code is entered precisely.
-If you lost your email receipt and would like us to send you a new one, choose "General Info" from the popup above and expand the question, "I lost my license!
+Download version: Enter your name, email address, and license code exactly as they appear in the email receipt you received after purchasing Banktivity from the IGG Software website.
+If Banktivity does not accept your registration for some reason, try using the Copy and Paste commands to make sure the license code is entered precisely.
+If you lost your email receipt and would like us to send you a new one, choose "General Info" from the menu on the left and expand the question, "I lost my license!
 How can I retrieve it?"

-Mac App Store version: If you purchased iBank from the Mac App Store, you must download it using the App Store application.
-This version of iBank does not require registration; if it prompts you to enter a license code, quit iBank, delete the iBank application, and reinstall it from the App Store.
-As long as you are careful to delete only the iBank application and not your data file(s), your accounts will not be affected by reinstalling iBank.
+Mac App Store version: If you purchased Banktivity from the Mac App Store, you must download it using the App Store application.
+This version of Banktivity does not require registration; if you receive a prompt to purchase a license, quit Banktivity, delete the Banktivity application, and reinstall it from the App Store.
+As long as you are careful to delete only the Banktivity application and not your data file(s), your accounts will not be affected by reinstalling Banktivity.

 Not all financial institutions offer direct download service.
-If your bank is not on our list of supported institutions, please contact the institution to request "Direct Connect" service.
+If your bank is not listed within the Banktivity app as a supported institution, please contact the institution to request "Direct Connect" service.
 If your institution is listed there, but you are having trouble with the connection, please follow these troubleshooting steps:

-Please be aware that most financial institutions only allow you to direct download recent transactions (typically the last 3-6 months).
-The first time you set up your account in iBank, we recommend downloading the complete transaction history from your bank's website and importing that into iBank.
+Please be aware that most financial institutions only allow you to direct download recent transactions (typically the last 30-90 days).
+The first time you set up your account in Banktivity, we recommend downloading the complete transaction history from your bank's website and importing that into Banktivity.
 Direct download can then be used for incremental updates going forward.

 Follow these steps:

-That's it! iBank will recreate all of your accounts, transactions, and categories, even if you have many years of Quicken data.
-Please note that Quicken Essentials' limited support for investments prevents iBank from being able to import your investment data.
+That's it!
+Banktivity will recreate all of your accounts, transactions, categories, and investments, even if you have many years of Quicken data.

 There are a number of potential causes for balance discrepancies after importing data, but here are top things to look for:

-iBank uses Yahoo!
+Banktivity uses Yahoo!
 Finance to download security quotes.
-If your portfolio contains securities that are not listed on Yahoo, or if the security doesn't have a valid ticker symbol (or no symbol at all), you will need to enter its price information into iBank manually.
-To access the price history for your securities, select "Securities" under the "Manage" section in iBank's source list (on the left side of the main window.
+If your portfolio contains securities that are not listed on Yahoo, or if the security doesn't have a valid ticker symbol, you will need to enter its price information into Banktivity manually.
+To access the price history for your securities, click "Settings" in Banktivity's sidebar, then "Securities."

-At a minimum, you will need to record (in iBank's "Securities" section) the closing price of the security on the day before you purchased shares.
-Record closing prices for additional dates as you are able - the most recent price will be used to estimate the market value of your shares on Portfolio Summary reports.
-The security type should be set to "Other" in order to prevent iBank from attempting to download quotes for that security.
+At a minimum, you will need to record the closing price of the security on the day you purchased the shares.
+Record closing prices for additional dates as you are able - the most recent price will be used to estimate the market value of your shares in the Portfolio.
+Make sure the security is configured not to download quotes automatically (double-click the security and check "Do not fetch quotes for this security").
 A ticker symbol must also be entered for the security (whether it is a publicly listed symbol or not).
 We recommend adding an underscore (_) before the symbol for securities that you are tracking by hand, to make them more easily recognizable.

-If your brokerage does not make this information available for some reason, you can enter your investments manually by recording a "Buy" transaction for each security you own.
+If your brokerage does not make this information available for some reason, you can enter your investments manually by recording a "Move Shares In" transaction for each security you own.
 Be sure to include a valid symbol with each one, enter the total number of shares you currently hold, and record the average cost per share in the price field (ask your broker for the average cost per share if you don't know what it should be).
-Set the funding source to "Transfer" and leave the category field blank to ensure that no cash is deducted from any account for the shares.
 This approach will ensure that your holdings are all included in your portfolio, and your cost basis will be accurate, but your cost history will be flattened because you are averaging the cost of the shares in your portfolio.
 If you are unable to enter the full transaction history, be sure you understand the ramifications of averaging your cost basis!

-Live chat is available between 9am and 6pm Eastern time, Monday through Friday.
+Live chat is available from 9am to 5pm Eastern Monday through Friday.